Get

 What Is the Cat Quality of Life Scale?

 The Quality of Life Scale was created by a veterinary oncologist, Dr. Alice Villalobos1.
-The scale gives you, the pet owner, and your vet a numerical measurement to assess your cat’s quality of life.
+The scale gives you, the pet owner, and the vet a numerical measurement to assess your cat’s quality of life.
 This value doesn’t just give you a way to judge if it’s time to say goodbye to your furry friends; it gives you a measurement to compare to on another day.
-You and your veterinarian can track if treatments seem to be helping or if your cat’s status is worsening.
+You and the veterinarian can track if treatments seem to be helping or if your cat’s status is worsening.

 The Quality of Life Scale aims to preserve the human-animal bond.
 Ultimately, you are the person who knows your cat best and the person who knows what you can and can’t handle, but this tool helps you see if the efforts you are making are aiding the bond you have with your cat.
 For example, it’s unhealthy for you and your cat if your cat has trouble using a litter pan and excreting fecal material all over your house.
 In many cases, hospice or palliative care can be directed to improve specific areas of your cat’s life, at least for a time.